WinnieGao1223/Stat440/README.md

-# Stat448
+# Stat440
-This repository contains the final project for Stat440 (Advanced Data Analysis).
+This repository contains the final project for Stat440 (Statistical Data Management).